 If time does not permit me to wait for a nice warm day, what I do is to set an empty hive body on the top of my hive after I installed the queen normally and shaken the majority of bees out.

-In this empty body I set the open shipping package – making sure it is turned so I can put a cover over the hive to close it up.
+In this empty body I set the open shipping package.
+I make sure it is turned so I can put a cover over the hive to close it up.
 This way and left over bees can climb out and travel down to find their hive mates.

-After a week, I reopen the hive – make sure the bees have started making comb, remove the empty queen box and shipping package, and then remove the empty hive body, close the hive, and let the bees alone until it is time to set up more hive bodies.
+After a week, I reopen the hive – make sure the bees have started making comb.
+Remove the empty queen box and shipping package.
+Next remove the empty hive body and close the hive.
+Leave the bees alone until it is time to set up more hive bodies.

-My advice is to learn from experts (I am not one), figure out WHY they do what they do, and keep in mind the reasons for the actions so that you can adapt as needed.
+My advice is to learn from experts (I am not one).
+Figure out WHY they do what they do.
+Additionally, please keep in mind the reasons for the actions so that you can adapt as needed.
 This works for bees as well as everything else.